Looking to win your office pool or one of those big contests online? This article is all about helping you pick a perfect bracket this year.

 It’s no secret that you need some upsets sprinkled throughout your bracket.
 The key is knowing when to take chances and when to go with chalk.

-A No. 1 has lost to a No. 16 just once and rarely does a No. 2 go down to a No. 15.
+A No. 1 has lost to a No. 16 just twice and rarely does a No. 2 go down to a No. 15.
 Do yourself a favor and avoid picking first-round upsets with a No. 1 or No. 2 involved.

 You also don’t want to flood your bracket with upsets involving a No. 13 or a No. 14.
 These do happen every few years, but don’t go overboard.